These Cheap Gym Memberships Will Help You Get Fit on a Budget

 Try It: Find the location nearest you.

 3. Crunch Fitness

-Where: Crunch Fitness has more than 300 locations for its regular gyms and 30 locations for its Signature gyms (which include more classes, upgraded amenities and more).
-Its gyms are located in 32 states, as well as Washington D.C., Puerto Rico, Canada and Costa Rica.
+Where: Crunch Fitness has more than 300 locations of its regular gyms and 30 locations of its Signature gyms (which include more classes, upgraded amenities and more).
+Its gyms are located in 34 states, as well as Washington D.C., Puerto Rico, Canada and Costa Rica.

-How Much: A base membership is $9.95 a month, a Peak membership is $21.95 a month and a Peak Results membership is $24.95 a month.
-Enrollment fees and annual fees vary depending on location, membership level and special promos.
+How Much: Monthly prices vary by location but can be as low as $9.99 for a base membership, $21.99 for a Peak membership and $24.99 for a Peak Results membership.
+Enrollment fees and annual fees also vary depending on location, membership level and special promos.

 What’s Included: Depending on what type of membership you choose, you can take advantage of multiple perks, including a training orientation with a fitness expert, group fitness classes, online video workouts, tanning and HydroMassage.
 The Peak and Peak Results memberships can be used at multiple locations.